taada33/Team-Profile-Generator/README.md

 ## Installation

-Simply install any dependencies using "npm install" command, the run the code using the command "node index".
+Simply install any dependencies using "npm install" command, then run the code using the command "node index".

 ## Usage